One Year in, New Loss and Damage Fund Has Met Deadlines, but Decisions on its Vision, Scope, and Scale Are still to Come

 Fuzzy on funding commitments and scale

 How much money will the Fund be able to provide?
 This is still the key unanswered question, with who will pay into the FRLD and who should be prioritized for receiving the Fund’s support close behind.
-Pledges for the new Fund by 18 countries plus the European Union made at last year’s climate summit, amounting to 661 million US dollars, were quickly praised by developed countries as a paradigm for a new cooperative climate finance model.
+Pledges for the new Fund by 18 countries plus the European Union made at last year’s climate summit, amounting to 674 million US dollars, were quickly praised by developed countries as a paradigm for a new cooperative climate finance model.
 COP28 host the United Arab Emirates kicked in 100 million US dollars, outperforming commitments by rich developed countries like the United States (17.5 million US dollars) and Japan (10 million US dollars).
 Rich countries had pushed for language in the COP28 decision indicating that all contributions would be voluntary – thus distancing any support for addressing loss and damage from their existing financial obligations under the UNFCCC climate regime and the Paris Agreement for mitigation and adaptation as a matter of their historical and continued responsibility for the majority of carbon emissions.
 It further stated only that developed countries would “take the lead” in providing resourcing for “commencing the operationalization of the Fund.”
 This is not the same as rich countries’ clear commitment to securing the Fund’s financial future, let alone at a scale commensurate with growing needs for escalating loss and damages, which some recent estimates put at up to 671 billion US dollars per year by 2030 Some new research has calculated what a fair share contribution of developed countries for an FRLD at scale addressing those needs would look like, with contributions in the billions required.
-Since the Dubai summit, only two additional countries have come forward with new pledges, pushing the Fund’s total to 680 million US dollars, with only 10 million USD delivered to the Fund.
+Since the Dubai summit, only three additional countries and one region have come forward with new pledges, pushing the Fund's total to 702 million US dollars, with only 10 million US dollars delivered so far.
 And while COP29 is touted as the ‘climate finance COP’, additional, and especially large, new pledges for the Fund are unlikely, since rich countries are fighting the inclusion of loss and damage as a thematic focus of funding support in the new collective quantified goal on climate finance (NCQG) to be decided in Baku.
 If developed countries succeed with their priorities for a new NCQG, the new goal could replicate the Fund’s approach according to which all contributions would be voluntary.
 The NCQG is scheduled to replace the existing annual goal of 100 billion US dollars by 2020 set in 2009 in 2025.
 This original goal had developed countries providing public support for developing countries’ climate actions, but only for adaptation and mitigation.
 The future scale of the Fund is thus inextricably linked to the scale of the NCQG and its public support core and how loss and damage will be reflected in the structure of the goal.

-Table: Status of pledges to the Fund for responding to Loss and Damage (FRLD) pre-COP29
+Status of pledges to the Fund for responding to Loss and Damage (FRLD) pre-COP29

 Pledges to FRLD received at COP28 in Dubai*